 The eclectus parrot can live between 50 and 75 years in captivity.
 Their average lifespan as a pet is about 30 years, but this species has only been in the U.S. since the 1980s, so it's possible their average lifespan is longer.

 Like the African grey, the Amazon parrot can live as long as 50 years or even longer.
 In general, they tend to only live about 20 years as pets.
 Amazon parrots are known for problems with obesity and vitamin A deficiency, so careful control of their daily diet is critical to good health.

-The Cockatoo can live between 30 to 70 years of age as a pet.
-It is possible for them to live longer however, and some have lived to be over 100 years old.
+The Cockatoo can live between 30 to 70 years as a pet.
+It is possible for them to live longer, however, and some have lived to be more than 100 years old.
 Cockatoos are known as a "velcro" bird because of their need for attention and human interaction, and this can lead to behavior and health problems for these complicated birds.
-The most common types of pet cockatoos are the Goffin's cockatoo, Moluccan cockatoo and the umbrella cockatoo.
+The most common types of pet cockatoos are the Goffin's cockatoo, Moluccan cockatoo, and the umbrella cockatoo.

 Many birds are fed a poor diet compared to what they would receive in the wild, and this can have a negative effect on their health.
-These diets are too high in fat and lack important nutrients which can cause the bird to have high blood cholesterol, heart disease and kidney failure.
+These diets are too high in fat and lack important nutrients, which can cause the bird to have high blood cholesterol, heart disease, and kidney failure.
 Feeding them a diet of seeds only will not provide them with balanced nutrition.
-Birds do best on a quality pellet diet supplemented with tiny amounts of fresh fruits and vegetables, cooked eggs, nuts, low-salt crackers, and grains like brown rice and pasta.
+Birds do best on a quality pellet diet supplemented with tiny amounts of fresh fruits and vegetables, cooked eggs, nuts, low-salt crackers, and grains, such as brown rice and pasta.

 Inappropriate Cage Sizes